liaprins/curiositycoloredglasses.com/collections/_posts/2018-12-14-the-moons-dark-side.md

 author: Lia Prins
 tags: science physics astronomy moon sun
 rightextension: .gif
-excerpt: Way back in seventh grade science class, I wrote on the back of my spiral-bound notebook &#58; "Is it just a coincidence that the moon both rotates around Earth at a certain speed and spins at a certain rate that ends up so it is always keeping the same face toward us?"
+excerpt: Way back in seventh grade science class, I wrote on the back of my spiral-bound notebook &#58; “Is it just a coincidence that the moon both rotates around Earth at a certain speed and spins at a certain rate that ends up so it is always keeping the same face toward us?”
 It made no sense to me; other planets' moons don't behave this way.
 glossaryfolder: vocab-the-moons-dark-side
 relevantreading:
   - the-moons-dark-side